PandasWhoCode/version2/docs/content/en/docs/guides/_index.md

   How-to guides for common tasks and workflows
 ---

-Welcome to the VersionTwo guides!
+Welcome to the Version2 guides!
 These practical guides will help you accomplish specific tasks and implement common workflows.

 ## What you'll find here